Oriel Lodge - once the home of Antrim Races - disappeared forever to make way for Enkalon

 The house and lands passed into the hands of the Hurrell family, but by 1961, it was sold again, this time to British Enkalon.

-“On it is to rise a £l2 million nylon factory.” said the newspaper.
+“On it is to rise a £12 million nylon factory.” said the newspaper.

 “He dislikes people slapping him on the back and saying: “You are a rich man now Steve.
 You have nothing to worry about.”